Maguindanao people

-The Maguindanao people are an Austronesian ethnic group from the Philippines.
-The Maguindanaon are part of wider political identity of Muslims of Mindanao, Sulu and Palawan known as Moro, who constitute the third largest ethnic group of Mindanao, Sulu and Palawan.
-The Maguindanaons are constitute the sixth largest Filipino ethnic group and are known for their distinguished in the realm of visual art.
-Historically, they have been renowned as metalworkers, producing the wavy-bladed keris ceremonial swords and other weapons, as well as gongs.
-The Maguindanaos historically had an independent Sultanate known as Sultanate of Maguindanao which comprises Maguindanao del Norte, Maguindanao del Sur, Zamboanga Peninsula, Davao Region and Soccsksargen.The name "Maguindanao" itself was corrupted by Spanish sources into "Mindanao", which became the name for the entire island of Mindanao.
+The Maguindanaon people are an Austronesian ethnic group from the Philippines.
+The Maguindanaon are part of wider political identity of Muslims known as Moro, who constitute the third largest ethnic group of Mindanao, Sulu and Palawan.
+The Maguindanaons constitute the ninth largest Filipino ethnic group and are known for being distinguished in the realm of visual art.
+They have been renowned as metalworkers, producing the wavy-bladed keris ceremonial swords and other weapons, as well as gongs.
+The Maguindanaons historically had an independent sultanate known as the Sultanate of Maguindanao which comprises modern day Maguindanao del Norte, Maguindanao del Sur, Zamboanga Peninsula, Davao Region and Soccsksargen.
+The name "Maguindanao/Magindanaw" itself was corrupted by Spanish sources into "Mindanao", which became the name for the entire island of Mindanao.

 Etymology

-The word Maguindanao or Magindanaw means "people of the flood plains", from the word Magi'inged means "people or citizen" and danaw means "lake or marsh".
+The word Maguindanao or Magindanaw means "people of the flood plains", from the word Magi'inged that means "people or citizen" and danaw that means "lake or marsh".
 Thus Maguindanao or Magindanaw can also be translated as "people of the lake", identical to their close neighbors, the Maranao and Iranun.
 These three groups speak related languages belonging to the Danao language family.